Hello

 He recently directed and animated stop-motion for Song Exploder on Netflix as well as stop-motion for Worn Stories also on Netflix.

-His most recent animated film Featherweight has been nominated for a 2022 Annie Award and was also selected as Cartoon Brew's Short Pick Of The Day, a Vimeo Staff Pick, 1.4 Awards Shortlist, and featured on It's Nice That, Booooooom, Shots, Little Black Book, Motionographer, Animation World Network, & Animation Magazine.
+His previous animated film Featherweight was nominated for a 2022 Annie Award and was also selected as Cartoon Brew's Short Pick Of The Day, a Vimeo Staff Pick, 1.4 Awards Shortlist, and featured on It's Nice That, Booooooom, Shots, Little Black Book, Motionographer, Animation World Network, & Animation Magazine.

 He was a contributing columnist to The Smudge, where he wrote short stories about Single Function Objects at the Single Function Junction.